IntellectualMan/IntellectualManBot/README.md

 # IntellectualManBot
-Bot from imgflip that used to comment on posts
+Bot from imgflip that used to comment on conservative posts